Mathef/docs-4-ai/crawl4ai_docs.md

 These changes may seem small, but they contribute to a more stable and sustainable codebase.
-By fixing typos and updating our .gitignore settings, we\'re ensuring that our code is easier to maintain and scale in the long run.
+By fixing typos and updating our .gitignore settings, we're ensuring that our code is easier to maintain and scale in the long run.

 ## v0.2.74 - 2024-07-08

-A slew of exciting updates to improve the crawler\'s stability and robustness!
+A slew of exciting updates to improve the crawler's stability and robustness!
 🎉

-  * 💻 UTF encoding fix: Resolved the Windows \\\"charmap\\\" error by adding UTF encoding.
+  * 💻 UTF encoding fix: Resolved the Windows "charmap" error by adding UTF encoding.
   * 🛡️ Error handling: Implemented MaxRetryError exception handling in LocalSeleniumCrawlerStrategy.
   * 🧹 Input sanitization: Improved input sanitization and handled encoding issues in LLMExtractionStrategy.
   * 🚮 Database cleanup: Removed existing database file and initialized a new one.

 ## [v0.2.73] - 2024-07-03

-💡 In this release, we\'ve bumped the version to v0.2.73 and refreshed our documentation to ensure you have the best experience with our project.
+💡 In this release, we've bumped the version to v0.2.73 and refreshed our documentation to ensure you have the best experience with our project.

-  * Supporting website need \"with-head\" mode to crawl the website with head.
+  * Supporting website need "with-head" mode to crawl the website with head.
   * Fixing the installation issues for setup.py and dockerfile.
   * Resolve multiple issues.